Sin (video game): Reception

-Sales

 Mark Asher of CNET Gamecenter wrote, "Sin had a good first month, but then tailed off sharply."
 Combined with the failure of competitors Shogo: Mobile Armor Division and Blood II: The Chosen, its performance led him to speculate that the first-person shooter genre's market size was smaller than commonly believed, as the "only FPS game that has done really well [over the Christmas 1998 period] is Half-Life".
 However, BBC News' Alfred Hermida reported that the game had achieved "decent success" over the holiday shopping season, and wrote that he expected a sequel to emerge as a result.

+The villain Elexis Sinclaire was received mostly very positively.
+According to Story-Driven Character Design, the "beautiful, sexy" Elexis Sinclair was in fact the main selling point of the first game.
+PC Ultra included her among the three best elements of the game "definitely the most innovative opponent seen in the latest first-person shooters."
+The character has also been often compared to Lara Croft from Tomb Raider, due to both characters being seen as sex symbols in gaming.
+A 1999 article about female video game characters in Polish magazine Gambler opined that Elexis was a "tremendous" challenger for Lara, as she was "even better built, with even greater bust and with a beauty mark like Cindy Crawford."
+However, Phaedra Boinodiris from WomenGamers.com, talking to GamesRadar in 2007, used Elexis as an example of game characters "sexualized to the point of deformity" as she looked "like she crawled out of an S&M club."

+The game sold 350,000 units worldwide.